-Lack of sleep increases the risk of several diseases, whereas full-night rest improves cognitive skills and overall well-being.
+Lack of sleep increases the risk of several diseases, whereas a full-night rest improves cognitive skills and overall well-being.
 Insomnia and migraines are very closely connected conditions and often trigger one another.

 The impact of insufficient night rest is cumulative.
-Recovering from chronic insomnia is like detoxing your body – it takes time.
+Recovering from chronic insomnia is like detoxing your body takes time.
 One of the most common factors for intermittent insomnia and headaches – stress.
 Studies have shown that a lack of REM sleep elevates levels of proteins responsible for stimulating the nervous system that generates pain.

 Sure, water helps to increase blood volume which delivers oxygen to the brain.
 But, an extra cup or two won’t make up for lost hours of rest.